Catholic Church in Wallis and Futuna: History

 After Chanel's martyrdom, missionary work was continued.
 Pompallier sent Frs Catherin Servant, François Roulleaux-Dubignon and Br Marie Nizier to return to the Island.
 They arrived on 9 June 1842.
 Eventually most on the island converted to Catholicism.
 Musumusu himself converted and as he lay dying expressed the desire that he be buried outside the church at Poi so that those who came to revere Peter Chanel in the Church would walk over his grave to get to it.

 As a kind of penitence a special action song and dance, known as the eke, was created by the people of Futuna shortly after Chanel's death.
 The dance is still performed in Tonga.

 On 5 April 1842, the missionaries asked for the protection of France after the rebellion of a part of the local population.
 On 5 April 1887, the queen of Uvea (on the island of Wallis) signed a treaty officially establishing a French protectorate.

 The Vicariate Apostolic of Wallis et Futuna was established in 1935 and it was elevated in 1966 to become the Diocese of Wallis et Futuna.

-Today the islands remain an external territory of France, with a local customary administration co-existsing with the French and territorial political institutions.
+Today the islands remain an external territory of France, with a local customary administration co-existing with the French and territorial political institutions.
 The Catholic Church remains very influential in Wallis and Futuna, including in education.